MichaelCurrin/docsify-js-template/README.md

 You could start adding code outside of the _docs_ directory, however this project is intended as a standalone docs site which can be configured for experimentation and used as reference.

-## Add Docsify to an existing project's docs directory
+### b.
+Add Docsify to an existing project's docs directory

 This will copy the contents of the docs directory from Github to the current folder - ideal if there is an existing project and you want to _Docsify_ it.